grnet/kamaki/docs/setup.rst

 *kamaki store list -o global.account=anotheraccount -o global.token=aT0k3n==*

-will call *kamaki store list* with the specified options, but the initial global.account and global.token values will be restored afterwards.
+will invoke *kamaki store list* with the specified options, but the initial global.account and global.token values will be restored to initial values afterwards.

 Editing options
 ^^^^^^^^^^^^^^^